A LIFE IN DESIGN

-Her current focus is Pier 55, a high-profile island park that will be built in the Hudson River.
 An ASLA Fellow, a professor at Pratt Institute, and president of New York City's Public Design Commission, Nielsen is a tireless advocate for policy change that supports sustainable, inspiring, diverse urban spaces.
 Her work has received more than two dozen national design awards and been published extensively in professional journals and books.

 A Designer's Eye